 Edinburgh is one of those cities that is all about the details.
-Like Lisbon, Paris, and London, this city has so many little quirks…
+Like Lisbon, Paris, and London, it has so many little quirks…

 It’s also very compact, so the main things you’d want to see are going to be easy to do in a fairly short time.
 So even if you only have a day, you can really dive into this old and charming city.